fikretsengul/fab/README.md

 * `API System & Authentication`<br>
 Rest and graphql api support with token renewal and socket support using Dio, GraphQL, and Fresh.
+* `Performance`<br>
+Performance optimized for lag caused by builds, such as page switches or rapid scrolling of complex lists, through frame-splitting rendering via keframe.
 * `State Management & Architecture`<br>
 BLoC & Hydrated Bloc helps to separate Business Logic from UI by creating persistent and powerful state management.
 * `Advanced Linting`<br>